kewde/slate/source/index.md

 Dual-key Stealth addresses is one of the cornerstones of any anonymous cryptocurrency, used to **anonymize the recipients** of a transaction.

-Stealth addresses are roughly twice as long as a normal address and they operate in a completly different way.
+Stealth addresses are roughly twice as long as a normal address and they operate in a completely  different way.
 Once Alice has posted her Stealth address, she will be able to receive infinite unlinkable payments.

 **That means that each payment to Alice's Stealth address will generate a new unused address on which the funds will be received, any eavesdropper will be unable to link the two addresses.**